 Today’s guest on True Doctor Stories is the founder of WeathyDoc.Org who speaks about reaching financial independence and the ways it has benefitted his life.
 He works as a physician part-time, while blogging and prioritizing health, happiness and family.

-I’ve asked him to share about his journey, why he has decided to create this platform, and and how it’s impacted his life along with the lives of many others.
+I've asked him to share about his journey, why he has decided to create this platform, and how it's impacted his life along with the lives of many others.

 What inspired you to get into blogging at WealthyDoc?

 Two passions that drive me are investing and teaching.
 As a medical school faculty member, I got to see firsthand how little doctors-in-training knew about money.
 My medical school and residency saw the problem and took steps to remedy it.

 Unfortunately, the “helpers” they brought in turned out to be salesmen in disguise.
 It hurt me to see trusting, hard-working young doctors being sold a bill of goods.

 How did you get started?